alias1506/quiz-app/README.md

 | `NODE_ENV` | Environment (development/production) | development | No |
 | `PASS_THRESHOLD` | Minimum passing score percentage | 50 | No |

-### Gmail Configuration (for Nodemailer)

-To use Gmail for sending certificates:
+### Email Setup

+For certificate delivery via email:

 1. Enable 2-Step Verification in your Google Account
-2. Generate an App Password:
+2. Generate an App Password in Google Account Settings
-   - Go to Google Account → Security → 2-Step Verification → App passwords
-   - Generate a new app password for "Mail"
-3. Use the app password in `EMAIL_PASSWORD`
+3. Use the app password in `EMAIL_PASSWORD` variable

 ---